 Creating a working Inbound Bridge will require first setting up the bridge in your OnSIP Hosted PBX, then setting up your third party provider to send calls to the Inbound Bridge.

-- From the OnSIP Apps page click "Create New Application" > "Inbound Bridge" > 'Create a new Inbound Bridge'
+- In the Admin Portal, click on "Apps."
+Then, click "Create New Apps" > "Inbound Bridge" > "Create a new Inbound Bridge"

 - Enter a descriptive name for the bridge